0n0w1c/Foundations/readme.md

 to create a "palatte" of tiles for quick selection.
 Dectorio users should visit the runtime settings (Map tab), most of the Dectorio tiles are not selected by default.

-Runtime settings to exclude small/medium electric poles, inserters, and belts, splitters, and loaders.
+Runtime settings to add small/medium electric poles, inserters, and belts, splitters, and loaders as [excluded entities](https://mods.factorio.com/mod/Foundations/faq#exclude).

 Settings for the various supported mods are only visible when the supported mod is active.